Wild Bird Seed (WBS) - Grain Spawn

 Remove Debris

-While cleaning the grains, discard any large corn kernels, sticks, pebbles, and other debris.
-You do not need to be very thorough; just remove the larger debris.
+While cleaning the grains, make sure to remove any large corn kernels, sticks, pebbles, or other debris.
+You don't need to be extremely thorough - just remove the larger pieces of debris that you can easily see.

 Additives Optional